AnshumohanAcharya/ReachInbox/README.md

     - Send an email to the connected Gmail or Outlook account from a different account.

 3. **Email Categorization**:
-    - The tool will read incoming emails, analyze the content using OpenAI, and categorize them into one of three labels:
+    - The tool will read incoming emails, analyze the content using Gemini API, and categorize them into one of three labels:
       - **Interested**
       - **Not Interested**
       - **More Information**